pandysong/openwrt/run-on-qemu.md

 # run qemu

-## create a seperate qemu running dir
+## create a separate qemu running dir

-copy the .ext4 and \*vmlinux.elf file to a directory, say "qemu"
+Copy the .ext4 and \*vmlinux.elf file to a directory, say "qemu"

 ## run qemu